hadakoi/cryptonite_taskphase_Aryan/TaskPhase2/ReverseEngineering/pwncollege/reverse_Engineering.md

   LOBYTE(v5) = v3;
 ```

-From this we can understand that v3 is first taking the first index of the buf string that we are entering which is the second byte.
+We can understand that v3 is first taking the first index of the buf string that we are entering which is the second byte.
 We then seem to store the value in v5 in the buf then finally store v3 into the value of v5.
 Why this is working I believe its because buf can only hold 4 characters and as v5 was next declared thats where it is overflowed into the last character.
 As such when using LOBYTE of v5 it accesses the first index of v5 which is the 4th index of the entire string and the last character